Angry Video Game Nerd: The Movie

+The film was shown on limited release beginning July 21, 2014, followed by initial digital releases on September 2, 2014.
+It received mixed reviews from critics, with praise for its soundtrack, visual effects, and faithfulness to the web series, but criticism for the pacing, script, and length.

 Plot

-In 1983, 2 million copies of the "worst video game of all time", ET for the Atari 2600, are dumped into a landfill outside Alamogordo, New Mexico.
-In the present day, game executive Mandi (Sarah Glendening) of Cockburn Industries, Inc. proposes to her bosses creating an intentionally bad sequel, EeeTee 2.
-Thanks to the popularity and success of the Angry Video Game Nerd, sales of poorly made video games have increased dramatically, and a review of EeeTee 2 by the Nerd would drive his fans to buy the game.
+In 1983, two million copies of the "worst video game of all time", ET for the Atari 2600, are dumped into a landfill outside Alamogordo, New Mexico.
+In the present day, game executive Mandi of Cockburn Industries, Inc. proposes to her bosses creating a sequel of intentionally poor-quality, titled EeeTee 2.
+Thanks to the popularity and success of the Angry Video Game Nerd web series, sales of such video games have increased dramatically, and a review of EeeTee 2 by the Nerd would drive his fans to buy the game.

-The Nerd (James Rolfe) and his sidekick Cooper Folly (Jeremy Suarez) are working on a video game review.
+Meanwhile, the Nerd and his sidekick Cooper Folly are working on a video game review.
 The Nerd has become disheartened over the years, as his fans continue to buy and play the games he reviews and warns people to stay away from.
 On top of this, the Nerd must promote and sell bad video games as part of his job at GameCops.
 When he discovers marketing for EeeTee 2, his fans encourage him to review ET, something he has stood against for years because the game scarred him as a child.
 After some personal thought, the Nerd decides to go to Alamogordo to debunk the conspiracy theory surrounding the buried cartridges, promising to review the game if the theory proves to be true.
 He is accompanied by Cooper and Mandi, and the trip is completely funded by Cockburn Industries.

 While filming their expedition, Cooper reveals that he believes in a super-being known as Death Mwauthzyx, who has the power to destroy all existence.
-Sergeant McButter (Helena Barrett) and the legless General Dark Onward (Stephen Mendel), thinking the trio is looking for extraterrestrials, attempt to capture them.
+Sergeant McButter and the legless General Dark Onward, thinking the trio is looking for extraterrestrials, attempt to capture them.
 Onward accidentally blows his right arm off with a grenade, giving the trio enough time to escape.

 The Nerd, Cooper and Mandi search for the creator of ET, Howard Scott Warshaw, for answers.
-They instead stumble across the home of Dr. Zandor (Time Winters), who tells them that ET's level design is an exact map of Area 51.
+They instead stumble across the home of Dr. Zandor, who tells them that ET's level design is an exact map of Area 51.
 Dr. Zandor gave the code to Warshaw to help him meet the five-week deadline Atari set for ET's completion, and to exact revenge on the government for kidnapping and holding hostage an alien he was attempting to free.
 The government ordered the burial of the cartridges, while Zandor escaped with the metallic material Area 51 was researching at the time in an attempt to reassemble the alien's spaceship, replacing it with tin foil.
 Mandi is captured by McButter while wandering outside of the house.
 The Nerd and Cooper, believing she is a double agent, do not go after her.